 The basic idea is to defend your castle and destroy your enemies, adding a fantasy twist to the typical travel card game.
 It usually takes between 15 and 20 minutes to play, so there’s no chance of the kids getting bored; it’s fun for the young to the middle-ages!

-Kastles Medieval Mayhem is an exciting new card game, the idea for which came about on a family holiday back in 2014.
+Kastles Medieval Mayhem is one of Gunpowder Studios exciting new family travel card games, the idea for which came about on a family holiday back in 2014.
 Soon enough, the cards were sketched out and the rules drawn up, and by the following year kids were lining up to play it.
 Packs are available from their website.

 Surrey Mummy suggests…

 One of our favourite go-to games is Dobble.
 It’s super simple yet brings hours of fun.
 If you haven’t got too much time to spare, then Dobble is an excellent choice as a game is quick to play and there’s practically no set-up.
 It’s easy to understand because it’s so visual; you’ll never need to pour over the instructions.

 It comprises of circular cards that contain over 50 symbols, but there’s only one identical symbol between each card, and the aim of the game is to be the first to spot this.
 We’ve played this as a family since our children were three years old; and even though they’re teenagers now, we still enjoy a game.